 5. Impatient Father

 The fast family members arrive, the faster he can eat.
 The faster he can devour his two plates, the faster he can get to the TV and watch football.
-Sure he’s thankful for family, but he would be even more thankful for the Redskins to win.
+Sure he’s thankful for family, but he would be even more thankful for the Washington Football Team to win.

 6. The Antisocial Teenager